Lupe Pure Cordless Review

 There isn’t much difference between the brush roll’s high and low settings.
 I’d keep it at high as it provides the best compromise for debris pick up.

-Take note that airflow and suction are different.
-Airflow is the amount of air turbulence that passes through, while suction requires another tool to measure.
+Please note that airflow and suction are distinct concepts.
+Airflow refers to the amount of air turbulence that passes through, whereas suction requires a separate tool for measurement.

 Cleaning Performance